NaddiNadja/grpc101/README.md

     ``$ go mod init [link to repo]``

+    your repo should be on the public github. i couldn't get it to work on the itu instance.
 2. make a ``.proto`` file in a subfolder, for example ``time/time.proto``.
 3. run command: